-The video is a bit of light humor regarding what possibly could happen in the real world.
-But EMC testing has it’s roots throughout history with some disastrous consequences.
-During naval history their has been documented two very well known incidents the USS Forestal and the British Naval ship the HMS Sheffield.
-The aircraft carrier USS Forestal had a fire in 1967 that resulted in 134 people been killed.
-The root cause an improper connector termination.
+The video is a bit of light humour of what possibly could happen in the real world.
+But EMC testing has it’s roots throughout history, with some disastrous consequences.
+During naval history, there have been documented two very well known incidents.
+The USS Forestal and the British Naval ship the HMS Sheffield.
+The aircraft carrier USS Forestal had a fire in 1967 that resulted in 134 people were killed.
+The root causes an improper connector termination.
 Whilst a radar scanned across the aircraft carrier’s deck it cause a missile to fire.

 The Advantages of performing EMC Testing